Algebraic Varieties and Automorphic Functions: Shimura Varieties and Hermitian Symmetric Domains

-The Carath\'eodory-Reiffen metric introduced by Reiffen \cite{Rei63} is another biholomorphic metric that can be defined on bounded domains.
-While we are primarily interested in the Bergman metric, we use the Carath\'eodory metric in this paper to help bound the former rather than trying to describe the behavior of the Bergman kernel.
+The Carath\'eodory--Reiffen metric introduced by Reiffen \cite{Rei63} is another biholomorphic metric that can be defined on bounded domains.
+While we are primarily interested in the Bergman metric, the Carath\'eodory metric will help bound the Bergman metric and is easier to work with.